-Minimally invasive prostate resection is surgery to remove part of the prostate gland, to treat an enlarged prostate.
+Minimally invasive prostate resection is surgery to remove part of the prostate gland.
+It is done to treat an enlarged prostate.
 The surgery will improve the flow of urine through the urethra, the tube that carries urine from the bladder outside of your body.
 It can be done in different ways.
 There is no incision (cut) in your skin.

-These procedures are often done in your doctor's office or at an outpatient surgery clinic.
+These procedures are often done in your health care provider's office or at an outpatient surgery clinic.

 The surgery can be done in many ways.
 The type of surgery will depend on the size of your prostate and what caused it to grow.
 Your doctor will consider the size of your prostate, how healthy you are, and what type of surgery you may want.

 All of these procedures are done by passing an instrument through the opening in your penis (meatus).
 You will be given general anesthesia (asleep and pain-free), spinal or epidural anesthesia (awake but pain-free), or local anesthesia and sedation.
 Choices are: